ADVERTISEMENT

 Tummy tuck is a much more invasive procedure to remove excess fat and sagging skin from your abdomen.
 It's also called abdominoplasty.
 You'll be put under general anesthesia and might have to spend a few days in the hospital.

-During a tummy tuck, the surgeon makes a large incision in your abdomen and removes the excess skin and the underlying, unwanted fat.
+During a tummy tuck, the surgeon makes a large incision in your abdomen, removing excess skin and underlying unwanted fat.
 He or she might have to adjust your belly button.
 When the surgery heals, it will be exactly where it should be.
-When the tissue and fat are removed, the surgeon will insert drains to take away fluid and then suture the incision.
-The sutures should be able to be taken out in about two weeks.
+When the tissue and fat are removed, the surgeon inserts drains to remove fluid and then sutures the incision.
+The sutures should be able to be removed in about two weeks.

 Choosing Between the Two

 Also, the patient doesn't have to undergo the risks of general anesthesia with liposuction.
-Liposuction can be an outpatient procedure, but with tummy tuck you might have to spend a few days in the hospital.
+Liposuction can be an outpatient procedure, but with a tummy tuck, you might have to spend a few days in the hospital.
 The healing time for liposuction is also shorter.